steffenmueller4/steffenmueller4.github.io/_posts/2024-04-12-syncthing-on-k3s.md

 ## Stateful Set / Syncthing Pod

 Now, it is time to take care of the Syncthing Pod.
-For that, we define the Stateful Set `syncthing`, as the Pod binds the PVC as a PV.
+For that, we define the Stateful Set `syncthing`.
 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet